BrandonBurton-IT/Home-Lab-Server/README.md

-# Home-Lab-Server
+# Home Lab Server

-Brandon Burton
+## About Me
 Aspiring IT professional focused on networking, virtualization, and cloud technologies.

-Current Project: Home Lab Server
+## Project Overview

-I am building a home lab to gain hands-on experience with: Virtualization (Proxmox), Windows & Linux server environments, Networking configuration and segmentation, Active Directory fundamentals, Troubleshooting and system administration
+This home lab is being built to gain hands-on experience with:
+- Virtualization (Proxmox)
+- Windows & Linux server environments
+- Networking configuration and segmentation
+- Active Directory fundamentals
+- Troubleshooting and system administration

+## Purpose
-This lab is designed to simulate real-world IT environments and strengthen practical skills alongside CompTIA A+ and Network+ studies and eventually Security+
+This lab simulates real-world IT environments while supporting CompTIA A+, Network+, and future Security+ studies.

 ## Goals

-Develop job-ready technical skills
+- Develop job-ready technical skills

-Document real configuration steps
+- Document real configuration steps

-Build a portfolio of hands-on projects
+- Build a portfolio of hands-on projects

-Prepare for entry-level IT and cloud roles
+- Prepare for entry-level IT and cloud roles

 ## Tech Stack (Initial Setup)

-HP EliteDesk
+- HP EliteDesk 800 G3

-Netgear Switch
+- Netgear Switch

-Virtual Machines
+- Proxmox VE

-Windows / Linux environments
+- Windows / Linux Virtual Machines

+*(This stack will evolve as the lab grows.)*